 Hammer Horror wouldn’t have become what it is without Peter Cushing and Christopher Lee.

-The two film giants launched Hammer’s most successful franchises for Dr. Frankenstein and Dracula.
-While the pair were often at odds on screen, vying for each other’s lives, in real life the pair were best friends – perhaps because their birthdays were only one day apart (with Cushing being nine years older).
+The two film giants launched Hammer’s most successful franchises with the characters of Dr. Frankenstein and Dracula.
+While the pair were often at odds on screen, fighting to vanquish the other, in real life the pair were best friends – perhaps because their birthdays were only one day apart (with Cushing being nine years older).

 Their first film together was 1948’s Hamlet, starring and produced by Sir Laurence Olivier.